 - Some devices retain the Recent Apps list after a reboot.
 Use App Manager through EMDK, StageNow or a third-party EMM system to clear the list.

 - To manually clear Recent Apps, bring up the Recent Apps list by long-pressing the Home or Menu button (depending on the device) until the list appears, then swipe away each app.

-- On devices running Android 4.4 KitKat, users might gain access to Airplane mode, Wi-Fi, Bluetooth and other device settings via the Quick Settings menu in the Notification drop-down.
-This can be prevented with the Disable Status Bar Settings tag.
+- Users might gain access to Airplane mode, Wi-Fi, Bluetooth and other device settings via the Quick Settings panel in the Notification drop-down even if Settings app is disabled by EHS.
+This can be prevented with settings configurable using the UI Manager through StageNow or EMDK.

 - Wireless capabilities also can be individually disabled through these MX modules:

 - MX modules are accessible using EMDK or StageNow tools.